David Fair: Early HIV/AIDS activism

-In November, 1987, Philadelphia Mayor Goode asked Fair to revitalize the city's lagging HIV/AIDS programs by leading the formation of the AIDS Activities Coordinating Office.
-Goode provided Fair with a special $6 million ($16.3 million in 2023 dollars) allocation of unrestricted city funds, leading to the creation of a network of HIV-related services including prevention education, HIV testing and linkage to care, case management, housing, pediatric services, home care, behavioral health and other services.
-Shortly after his appointment, Fair kicked off the new comprehensive response to the epidemic in Philadelphia with a speech to the Neighborhood Summit on AIDS calling for a recognition that defeating AIDS meant organizing neighborhoods to combat HIV infection among all of those affected, including gay people of color, those fighting addiction, women and others who had historically been ignored by AIDS organizations.
+In November 1987, Philadelphia Mayor Goode asked Fair to form the AIDS Activities Coordinating Office.
+Goode provided Fair with a $6 million allocation of unrestricted city funds, leading to the creation of a network of HIV-related services.
+Shortly after his appointment, Fair presented a speech to the Neighborhood Summit on AIDS, calling for a recognition that defeating AIDS meant organizing neighborhoods to combat HIV infection among groups including gay people of color, those fighting addiction, women, and others who had historically been ignored by AIDS organizations.